maja42/goval/readme.md

 Performs a deep-compare between the two operands.
-When comparing `int` and `float64`, the integer will be casted to a floating point number.
+When comparing `int` and `float64`, the integer will be cast to a floating point number.

 #### Comparisons `<`, `>`, `<=`, `>=`

 Compares two numbers.
-If one side of the operator is an integer and the other is a floating point number, the integer number will be casted.
+If one side of the operator is an integer and the other is a floating point number, the integer number will be cast.
 This might lead to unexpected results for very big numbers which are rounded during that process.

 Examples: